November Is Rut Season for Whitetails

-Late September marks beginning of rut season — the breeding period — for the omnipresent whitetail deer in Canyon Lake.
+November is rut season — the mating period — for the omnipresent whitetail deer in Canyon Lake.

-Although establishing precise dates for the rut in any given year is not an exact science — hunters refer to it as “the riddle of the rut” — 2018 peak breeding dates for whitetail deer are Nov.
-7 for the eastern Edwards Plateau region, Nov.
-24 for the central region, and Dec.
-5 for the western part.
+Although establishing precise dates for the rut in any given year is not an exact science — hunters refer to it as “the riddle of the rut” — according to TPWD.

 Also, car-deer collisions in Texas spike in late fall because bucks have just one thing on their minds — and it isn’t highway safety.

 Donaldson said Wildlife Rescue & Rehabilitation advises residents to follow these tips for living near deer:

 - Don’t feed them.
 “Deer corn” is a commercial name given to dried corn for the express purpose of marketing.
 There is no such food as “deer corn.”
 Dried corn is one of the most harmful things you can feed deer.
 Their bodies are not made to digest corn.
 Eating it causes deer to develop diarrhea, seek corn instead of nutritious natural food, and contract diseases as a result of malnutrition.
 If you happen upon a deer who appears sick, feed her protein pellets rather than corn, bread, or other sugary food.
 When the deer recovers, gradually stop supplementing her food.
 Feeding deer can cause them to become dependent on and trusting of humans.
 This will increase their chances of being hurt or killed in an encounter with humans.